101 Unhealthiest Habits on the Planet

 Chances are, as kids, we dreaded a visit to the dentist.
 After age 40, it's time to stop worrying and learn to love him or her.
 Why?
 Regular dental visits can prevent the huge costs — both physical and financial—that accompany tooth loss.
 As we age, regular wear-and-tear can lead to cracking, cavities, plaque buildup and receding gums, which can set us on the path to dentures or implants.
 That's what your dentist is there to prevent.

-Recommendation: Get twice-annual dental checkups, and practice good oral hygiene daily.
+The Remedy Rx: Get twice-annual dental checkups, and practice good oral hygiene daily.
 Use a fluoride rinse twice a day, to help reinforce teeth and keep gums healthy.

 You're Not Getting Enough Exercise